-KEY USER USE OF INFORMATION MANAGEMENT RESPONSIBILITY the extent to which adequate measures have been taken to limit and control likely impacts on the quality of local water resources.
-Non-compliance can indicate the need for pro-active corrective actions to resides with the individuals or organisations whose water or land use is being monitored.
-Water use licence conditions typically stipulate upstream and Relevant authority The information will indicate whether or not land and water users are complying with regulatory conditions, such as those contained in water use licenses.
+KEY USER USE OF INFORMATION MANAGEMENT RESPONSIBILITY Land or water user the extent to which adequate measures have been taken to limit and control likely impacts on the quality of local water resources.
+Non-compliance can The primary responsibility for regulatory compliance resides with the individuals or organisations whose water or land use is being monitored.
+Water use licence conditions typically stipulate upstream and downstream monitoring, and monitoring of any discharge of water containing waste.
+Relevant authority The information will indicate whether or not land and water users are complying with regulatory conditions, such as those contained in water use licenses.
 Non-compliance may lead to a number of possible actions in order to ensure regulatory compliance.
 Relevant authorities have the responsibility to audit the results by performing their own sampling and